 What is Floppy Bunny Syndrome?

-The occurrence of a group of varied symptoms can present and there appears to be no breed or age tendency for rabbits described with the following signs:
+There appears to be no breed or age predilection for rabbits described with this syndrome, with the following signs generally seen:

-- No or little movement in front or back legs (or both)
+- No or little movement in back legs, front legs, or both

 - Generalised weakness or paralysis